sethisernhagen/globality-demo/README.md

   2. git push heroku master
   3. heroku ps:scale web=1

-Executing "heroku open" will open the applicaiton in a browser window.
+Executing "heroku open" will open the application in a browser window.

 ## To run locally
 Clone the repo to a local folder and then run these commands